maxvfischer/DIY-arcade/README.md

 ![art work 2](./images/build/art_work_2.jpg)

-When applying the art work, the secret is to tape the sticker at one side to fixate it, then you remove some of the cover and start scraping it from the bottom up.
+A good way to apply the art work is to tape the sticker at one side to fixate it, then you remove some of the cover and start scraping it from the bottom up.
 By doing so, you'll get it at the exact position while reducing the number of bubbles.